-Thank you for inquiring about the 2017 hunting season.
+Thank you for inquiring about the 2018 hunting season.
 We have written this letter in an attempt to answer questions you might have and to provide you with as much information as possible.
 Hopefully this will enable you to be better prepared for your hunt, which will in turn enable us to meet your needs more efficiently.
 If you have any additional questions, don’t hesitate to call but please keep in mind that after the first of August you will probably not be able to speak directly to the pilots, as they will be flying the majority of the time.

 We transport your party either to ridge-tops, river-bottoms or lakes with Piper Super Cubs.
 We operate four of these aircraft during hunting season and can usually move your party at one time.
-Due to baggage compartment weight limits on the Super Cubs, your gear cannot weigh more than 50# Total.
+Due to baggage compartment weight limits on the Super Cubs, your personal gear cannot weigh more than 50# Total.
 This is an aircraft limit and cannot be exceeded!
 The limit includes all gear (backpack, sleeping bags, tent, fanny packs, salt, etc.) Fanny packs cannot be worn as they interfere with the seat belt system in the aircraft.
 If any member of your hunt party’s body weight exceeds 280#, your party will automatically need an extra gear load, as we will not be able to transport him and his gear in one

-Prices for 2017 are as follows:
+Prices for 2018 are as follows:

-1) Caribou base rate is $2295.00 per hunter.
+- Caribou base rate is $2295.00 per hunter.

-2) Moose base rate is $2195.00 per hunter.
+- Moose base rate is $2195.00 per hunter.

-3) Sheep is flat rate of $895.00 per hunter in the Tok and Delta Management Areas, $2295.00 per hunter in the Nutzotins, Wrangells, Crescent Creek and Mt.
+- Sheep is flat rate of $995.00 per hunter in the Tok and Delta Management Areas, $2295.00 per hunter in the Nutzotins, Wrangells, Crescent Creek and Mt.
 Sorenson and $1595.00 in the Mt.
-Harper Area.
+Harper Area for wheeled cub landings.

 For hunters arriving in Fairbanks and desiring transportation to Tok, 40-Mile Air offers scheduled air service to Tok on Mon., Wed., and Fri. departing from Fairbanks International Airport at 2:00PM.
 That rate is $170.00 one-way fare with 70# allowable baggage.
 Excess baggage is $.80 per pound.
 We suggest parties of 2 or 3 hunters charter an entire airplane.
 The maximum total weight on the aircraft is 1100 pounds.
 This includes body weights and all gear.
 The charter service is available to pick you up in Fairbanks at anytime and costs $1350.00 one way to Tok.